IzaacMammadov/docs.urbit.org/content/courses/hoon-school/B-syntax.md

 Right now, we don't have a way of preserving values for subsequent use in a more complicated Hoon expression.

-We are going to store the value as a variable, or in Hoon, “pin a face to the subject”.
+We are going to store the value as a variable, or in Hoon, "pin a {% tooltip label="face" href="/glossary/face" /%} to the {% tooltip label="subject" href="/glossary/subject" /%}".
 Hoon faces aren't exactly like variables in other programming languages, but for now we can treat them that way, with the caveat that they are only accessible to daughter or sister expressions.